devy-null/phoenixbuilder/README.md

 ## About

-This is for 64 bit windows, nothing else is suported (you could customize it for 32, but that is left as an exercise for the reader :p).
+This is for 64 bit windows, nothing else is supported (you could customize it for 32, but that is left as an exercise for the reader :p).
 And it is for SL and not OpenSim (but you can change that in the build command)

 Normaly the normal build steps at https://wiki.firestormviewer.org/fs_compiling_firestorm_windows might work, but if you have lots of different versions of python and visual studio etc installed, it can become messy, and then this project might help out.